SageJames/The-Forgotten-Semicolon-Group-6-Visualization-Project/README.md

 ## Data Sources

-The group used two main data sources for the project.
-The first was a publicly available dataset containing information about car usage.
-The second was data collected by the group itself, which included additional details about the cars such as make and model.
+The group used a publicly available dataset from Kaggle containing information about car usage.
+The dataset can be found here: https://www.kaggle.com/austinreese/craigslist-carstrucks-data.

 ## Data Cleaning